Johannes Hoffmann (vascular surgeon): Biography

-After Hoffmann had finished his simultaneous studies in the subjects transverse flute and human medicine at the Ludwig Maximilian University of Munich and the University of Music and Performing Arts Munich, he worked as doctor and scientist at the clinic for surgery and polyclinic of the LMU-Großhadern from 1995 until 2012.
-In 1996 he became scientific assistant at the surgical clinic of the university of Munich.
+After Hoffmann had finished his simultaneous studies in the subjects transverse flute and human medicine at LMU Munich and the University of Music and Performing Arts Munich, he worked as doctor and scientist at the clinic for surgery and polyclinic of LMU Klinikum from 1995 until 2012.
+In 1996, he became scientific assistant at the surgical clinic of LMU Munich.
 From 1999 on he completed multiple research stays at the institute for clinical and experimental surgery of the Saarland University, where he had been senior physician as of 2003.
 In 2002 Hoffmann performed his first independent transplantations of kidney and pancreas.
-In 2003 he became specialist for surgery and received the additional title of surgical intensive care medicine and emergency medicine.
-From 2009 until 2011 he was deputy head of vascular surgery at the Klinikum Großhadern.
-In 2009 he became medical specialist for vascular surgery and received an extraordinary professorship at the Ludwig Maximilian University of Munich.
-In 2010 Hoffmann became medical specialist for visceral surgery and special visceral surgery.
-From 2011 until 2012 he led the visceral surgical science LMU as well as the section of visceral surgery at the LMU-Munich as executive senior physician.
-In 2012 he awarded the title of endovascular surgeon (DGG) and was entrusted with the management of the new established section of visceral surgery at the university hospital Essen.
+In 2003, he became specialist for surgery and received the additional title of surgical intensive care medicine and emergency medicine.
+From 2009 until 2011, he was deputy head of vascular surgery at the Klinikum Großhadern.
+In 2009, he became medical specialist for vascular surgery and received an extraordinary professorship at LMU Munich.
+In 2010, Hoffmann became medical specialist for visceral surgery and special visceral surgery.
+From 2011 until 2012, he led the visceral surgical science at LMU as well as the section of visceral surgery at LMU Munich as executive senior physician.
+In 2012, he awarded the title of endovascular surgeon (DGG) and was entrusted with the management of the newly established section of visceral surgery at the university hospital Essen.
 Since 2014 Hoffmann has been head of the clinic for vascular surgery and phlebology in Essen.